sourav-ganguly/eat-healthy-learnings/README.md

 Advantage of using PromiseKit over traditional iOS async programming is:
 * Cleaner and readable code
-* Easy learning carve
+* Quick learning carve
-* Easier and cleaner syntax when work with multiple asynchronous call
+* Very easy to call multiple async functions and managing it.

 Example: